-Starting in late May, the Sky Chair is open weekends only until early June when it open for operation on a daily basis.
+Starting in late May, the Sky Chair is open weekends only until early June, when it is available for operation daily.

-Once at the summit, adventurers can grab a tasty BBQ lunch at the View Haus before hopping back on the Sky Chair for a peaceful decent, or head out on one of the many of trail options for cross-country biking and hiking.
+Once at the summit, adventurers can grab a tasty BBQ lunch at the View Haus before hopping back on the Sky Chair for a gentle descent or head out on one of the many trail options for cross-country biking and hiking.

 The area’s expansive network of diverse trails and roads, including 40 miles of Forest Service infrastructure, sets up the perfect backdrop for all skill levels.